 Water-soluble vitamins commonly referred to as B vitamins, include thiamin, riboflavin, niacin, biotin and folic acid.
 It is easy to neglect these vitamins.
 While they do nourish the tissues, water-soluble vitamins are not stored in the body but are eliminated in urine.
 However, it is important to note they are critical in nearly all the body’s chemical processes.
 As such, they are essential for growth, metabolism and generating energy.

-Some horses need water-soluble vitamins more than others and may require an equine vitamin and mineral supplement to ensure they get enough nutrition.
+Some horses need water-soluble vitamins more than others and may require an equine vitamin and mineral supplement like B-500 to ensure they get enough nutrition.

 These include horses that: